Palatine Family Law Lawyers

 Since its founding in 1866, Palatine has grown from a nondescript Chicago & Northwestern railroad whistle-stop into one of the largest cities in Chicagoland.
 Family laws have changed considerably since 1866, as well.
 Back then, divorce was almost unheard of, and, if it happened, mothers always obtained full custody of their children.
 Today, divorce is much more common, and child custody and visitation disputes often continue for years.

-The compassionate Palatine family law lawyers at Delaney Heckman understand the financial and emotional challenges that families face in today’s Illinois.
+The compassionate Palatine family law lawyers at Andrea Heckman Law understand the financial and emotional challenges that families face in today’s Illinois.
 We not only handle a wide array of family law matters in Cook County and nearby jurisdictions, we help families survive and thrive in the modern world.

 Matters We Handle